inkle/ink/Documentation/RunningYourInk.md

 ~ return 1
 ```

+### Multiple parallel flows

+It is possible to have multiple parallel "flows" - allowing the following examples:

+- A background conversation between two characters while the protagonist talks to someone else.
+The protagonist could then leave and interject in the background conversation.
+- Non-blocking interactions: you could interact with an object with generates a bunch of choices, but "pause" them, and go and interact with something else.
+The original object's choices won't block you from interacting with something new, and you can resume them later.

+The API is relatively simple:

+- `story.SwitchFlow("Your flow name")` - create a new Flow context, or switch to an existing one.
+The name can be anything you like, though you may choose to use the same name as an entry knot that you would go on to choose with `story.ChoosePathString("knotName")`.
+- `story.SwitchToDefaultFlow()` - before you start switching Flows there's an implicit default Flow.
+To return to it, call this method.
+- `story.RemoveFlow("Your flow name")` - destroy a previously created Flow.
+If the Flow is already active, it returns to the default flow.

 ## Working with LISTs

 Ink lists are a more complex type used in the ink engine, so interacting with them is a bit more involved than with ints, floats and strings.